-The fit of sweater remained the same as in the 1930s with waist length hems and thick 3″ plus bands.
-While the overall shaped relaxed some into the 1940s the teenager took it to new extremes.
-They wore Sloppy Joe sweaters – oversize men’s and women’s sweaters and cardigans slung over a shoulder.
+The fit of sweaters remained the same as in the 1930s, with waist-length hems and thick 3″+ bands.
+While the overall shape relaxed some into the 1940s, the teenager took it to new extremes.
+They wore Sloppy Joe sweaters – oversized men’s and women’s sweaters and cardigans slung over a shoulder.
 If she was really cool, she wore them with sleeves pushed up and shirt collar poking out.

 Sweater sleeves grew puffy in the early ’40s and thinned out to a normal fit by the mid ’40s.
-Waist bands and sleeve bands narrowed a bit, too, to just a few inches, which was enough to keep the sweater in place and cold air out.
+Waistbands and sleeve bands narrowed a bit, too, to just a few inches, which was enough to keep the sweater in place and the cold air out.
 Both pullover and cardigan styles were worn throughout the decade.
-Colors were still bright and cheerful with red and blue being the most patriotic.
+Colors were still bright and cheerful, with red and blue being the most patriotic.

-With the invention of new synthetic materials, mostly Nylon, and the rationing of cotton and wool, 1940s sweaters looked to other sources of yarn.
-Angora hair (rabbit) was frequently used during war, replaced by cashmere after the war if she could afford it.
+With the invention of new synthetic materials (mostly nylon) and the rationing of cotton and wool, 1940s sweaters looked to other sources of yarn.
+Angora hair (rabbit) was frequently used during the war, replaced by cashmere after the war if she could afford it.
 Women often raised rabbits for meat in their backyards, and the fur was collected and spun for knitting.
-They were very soft, warm and fuzzy, hence the new sweater style name “fluffies.”
+They were very soft, warm, and fuzzy, hence the new sweater style name — “fluffies.”

 Read more about 1940s sweaters here.

-1950s sweaters followed the New Look shape of the hour glass with protruding bust, tiny wasp waist and full hips.
-The look was snug tight to balance out the full circle skirt bottoms or match the confining pencil skirt.
-In reality, they were no more snug than most sweaters in the 1940s, but the lingerie made them look more fitted.
+1950s sweaters followed the New Look hourglass shape with its protruding bust, tiny wasp waist, and full hips.
+The look was snug and tight to balance out the full circle skirt bottoms, or to match the confining pencil skirt.
+In reality they were no more snug than most sweaters in the 1940s, but the lingerie made them look more fitted.

-The term sweater girl started in the 1940s with movie star icon Lana Turner.
-She and other young women, wearing snug fitting sweater tops were seen as both innocent and sexy.
-The modest coverage of the sweater said, “I am a good girl” while the two sizes too small fit said, “I have breasts!”
-To be so flaunting with a woman’s natural assets was taboo in good company.
+The term Sweater Girl started in the 1940s with movie star icon Lana Turner.
+She and other young women wearing snug fitting sweater tops were seen as both innocent and sexy.
+The modest coverage of the sweater said, “I am a good girl,” while the two-sizes-too-small fit said, “I have breasts!”
+To be so flaunting of a woman’s natural assets was taboo in good company.
 With the invention of the Bullet bra in the ’50s, the Sweater Girl look only became more pronounced.

 To keep women modest and refined was still the moral game of the 1950s.
-A new invention, the sweater set, allowed a woman to wear a tight short sleeve sweater top but was covered up with a matching (usually, not always) cardigan.
+A new invention, the sweater set, allowed a woman to wear a tight short sleeve sweater top but remain covered up with a (usually, but not always) matching cardigan.
 The cardigan was usually worn with the top button buttoned only — otherwise, it would defeat the peek-a-boo seduction.
 Button size was also small and dainty.
 Sleeves were slender with a long narrow cuff that could be folded over.

 “In winter I wore sweater sets.
 I had them in almost every color except baby blue, and I had little clips to hold the cardigan in place on my shoulders when I didn’t have my arms in my sleeves.
 These clips were an early lesson in nonfunctional fashion.
 I loved the look but seldom used them.
 When I tried, my cardigan quickly slipped off my shoulders altogether, the chain between the clips rode high on my neck, and I looked like some sort of sweater-set Superwoman with my cardigan flying along behind me. ” – Rochelle Reed, What We Wore

-The look was also rich with finer knit yarns of cashmere, lambswool, angora, nylon, Dracon, Ban-lon, Tycora and Orlon.
+The look was also rich with finer knit yarns of cashmere, lambswool, angora, nylon, Dracon, Ban-lon, Tycora, and Orlon.
 Premiering in 1952, Orlon was the first acrylic fiber on the fashion market.
-Because it could be knit, washed and shrink proof it was quickly adopted as the perfect sweater material.
+Because it could be knit, washed, and was shrink proof, it was quickly adopted as the perfect sweater material.
 Over 70 million Orlon sweaters were sold in the first 4 years on the market.
-The only downside was that is could not take dark dies so it was limited to white and pastel colors.
+The only downside was that is could not take dark dyes, so it was limited to white and pastel colors.

-Milk beads were an expensive embellishment sewn into the sweater around the collar and lapels or all over if you were rich enough to afford one.
-Designs were floral and maybe snowflakes in winter or other novelty themes.
+Milk beads were an expensive embellishment sewn into the sweater around the collar and lapels, or all over if you were rich enough to afford it.
+Designs were floral and occasionally other novelty themes, such as snowflakes in winter.

-In the early years, it was a fad for teens to wear their cardigans backward but by the end of the decade, it just meant they were too poor to own a real pullover.
+In the early years, it was a fad for teens to wear their cardigans backwards, but by the end of the decade it just meant they were too poor to own a real pullover.
 Nearly all girls owned and wore a cardigan or pullover sweater twin set with their school clothes.
-It was so polished and pretty to do so!
+It was so pretty and polished!